 Backlinks

-These backlinks are often used as anchor texts (clickable text in a hyperlink) to associate certain keywords with certain pages and links.
+Backlinks are often used as anchor texts (clickable text in a hyperlink) to associate certain keywords with certain pages and links.
 By strategically building a network of high-quality backlinks with relevant anchor texts, you can boost your website’s authority in the eyes of search engines and improve your search rankings.

 THE USER EXPERIENCE MATTERS